camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

     * **assignment**: occurs when the task is assigned to somebody.
 Note: when process execution arrives in a userTask, an assignment event will be fired first, before the create event is fired.
 This might seem like an unnatural order but the reason is pragmatic: when receiving the create event, we usually want to inspect all properties of the task, including the assignee.
     * **complete**: occurs when the task is completed and just before the task is deleted from the runtime data.
     * **delete**: occurs just before the task is deleted from the runtime data.
+	* **timeout**: occurs when the specified timer is due.
+Note: this event type requires one [timerEventDefinition][timerEventDefinition] child element in the task listener and will only be fired if the [Job Executor][job-executor] is enabled.

 * **class**: the delegation class that must be called.
 This class must implement the `org.camunda.bpm.engine.impl.pvm.delegate.TaskListener` interface.